killtheliterate/downdoc/docs/write/README.md

 ## defaultExport :: String -> Array File -> Future Error (IO ())

-Writes the files given in parallel to the provided folder.
+Writes the files in parallel to the provided folder.